FOSSRIT/HowToFOSS/chapters/bizleg-case-studies/enterprise/Canonical-Ubuntu.md

 > Has there been any turnover in the Core Team? (i.e. has the top 20% of contributors stayed the same over time?
 If not, how has it changed?)

-It doesn’t look like the team has changed all that much, at least according to [this] (https://launchpad.net/~techboard/+members).
+It doesn’t look like the team has changed all that much, at least according to [this](https://launchpad.net/~techboard/+members).

 > Does the project have a BDFL, or Lead Developer?
 (BDFL == Benevolent Dictator for Life)